 Office Hours: 1:30 -- 3 PM Tuesdays or call/email me anytime!
-Office Phone: 215-898-9525; e-mail: shellric@wharton.upenn.edu
+Office Phone: 215-898-9525; e-mail: shellric@wharton.upenn.edu Andrew Hohns, email: andrew99@wharton.upenn.edu

 This course will help you become a better negotiator as well as a more intelligent negotiation analyst and strategist.
-Much of our time in class will be spent doing actual negotiations, so attending every class is mandatory.
+Much of our time in class will be spent doing actual negotiations (14 of them), so attending every class is mandatory.
 If you cannot make this commitment, please do not take the class.
 Because the roles in the cases are carefully assigned, missing a class hurts everyone's learning, not just yours.
 Each class missed (except for verified illness, religious holiday, death in the family, or other serious situations approved, if possible, in advance) will result in a course grade reduction of one level (i.e., from B- to C+).
 Missing two unexcused classes will result in a failing grade.
 Recruiting, volunteer work, and any other job-related or student-activity-related reasons for missing class do not count as valid excuses, no matter how compelling they may be.
+In addition, if you intend to drop the course for any reason, I ask that you do so before the second class meeting or risk having your transcript show that you "Withdrew."
+This is necessary to assure that when the first graded negotiation is handed out in Class #2, we have the right number of committed students to grade the case fairly.
 In other words, for this class to work, you must make it one of your top priorities this semester in terms of class attendance.
 Please take this into account in making a final decision to enroll in this section of the course.